Machine Semiotics: Results

 We conclude this scenario with the acquisition of a corroboration meaning again.
 This is shown in \Tab{tab:sc2c}.

-In step 16, the action state $\neg H$ accepts the empty utterance $\epsilon$ through application (rule \ref{it:r2.1}).
-Then, in step 17, the user utters the unknown \TT{good boy!}, thereby inducing a state transition $S = \Phi(\neg H)$ by virtue of the intrinsic periodic dynamics, which becomes learned according to rule \ref{it:r1.2}.
-However, for the user intends \TT{good boy!} to be pragmatically affirmative, she repeats \TT{I go to grandma now} in step 18 yielding $\neg H$ when applied to the present state $S$.
-Furthermore, \TT{good boy!} is revised to the intended corroborative meaning $(\neg H, \neg H)$ in step 19.
-Finally, in step 20, the user wants to ensure the last transition by another utterance of \TT{I go to grandma now} which is accepted by the epistemic state $\neg H$, thus preventing any further revisions.
+At iteration 10 the action state $\neg H$ accepts the empty utterance $\epsilon$ through application (rule \ref{it:r2.1}).
+Then the user utters the unknown \TT{good boy!}, thereby inducing a state transition $S = \Phi(\neg H)$ by virtue of the intrinsic periodic dynamics, which becomes learned according to rule \ref{it:r1.2}.
+However, for the user intends \TT{good boy!} to be pragmatically affirmative, she repeats \TT{I am going to grandma} at iteration 12 yielding $\neg H$ when applied to the present state $S$.
+Furthermore, \TT{good boy!} is revised to the intended corroborative meaning $(\neg H, \neg H)$ subsequently.
+Finally, at iteration 13, the user wants to ensure the last transition by another utterance of \TT{I am going to grandma} which is accepted by the epistemic state $\neg H$, thus preventing any further revisions.

 Eventually the lexicon

 has been learned by virtue of Machine Semiotics.